-UNIVERSITY PROGRAMMING BOARD (UPB)
+CAMPUS ACTIVITIES BOARD (CAB)

-The University Programming Board (UPB) is responsible for providing a variety of events throughout the year for the student body of FMU.
-UPB is comprised of student volunteers and advised by the Student Affairs Office.
-Past events include concerts, performances by comedians, dances, educational programs, holiday activities, festivals, and homecoming.
-Additionally, UPB partners with other student organizations and academic departments to provide a variety of programs for the FMU campus.
+The Campus Activities Board (CAB) is responsible for providing a variety of events throughout the year for the student body of FMU.
+Additionally, CAB partners with other student organizations and academic departments to provide a variety of programs for the FMU campus.
 All activities are open to FMU students, faculty, and staff members.
-UPB meets bimonthly during the academic year and encourages all students to get involved.